Wizardofozing/Wizardofozing/README.md

 ---

-### 🧠 About Me
+### ೀ⋆｡🌷 About Me
-- 🪄 Learning HTML, CSS, and JavaScript!
-- 🧁 Debugging with snacks 🍩
+- Currently working on and developing my
+  (barely there) programming skills.
-- 💻 Writing tiny spells with code
+- I code when inspiration strikes
-- 👠 Clicking heels to deploy ✨
+- I try to make all projects pleasing for the eyes!
+  ִֶָ𓂃 ࣪˖ ִֶָ🐇་༘࿐

 ---